syshotdev/beginner-nixos-config/README.md

 ```

 To explain what's happening here, we're making sure we have dependencies to compile nixos,
-going into the `Documents` folder, cloning this repository, and we compile the computer "nixos" and the user "neck".
+going into the `Documents` folder, cloning this repository, and we compile the computer "default" and the user "default".

 ## Configuration structure